Suspect in slaying of 3 women in 'serious condition' as UK police confirm recovery of crossbow

-Tributes poured in for the three women who were found with serious injuries at their home in the quiet residential neighborhood of Bushey, northeast of the capital, on Tuesday evening.
+Tributes poured in for the three women — the family of a well-known BBC commentator — who were found with serious injuries at their home in the quiet residential neighborhood of Bushey, northeast of the capital, on Tuesday evening.
 Police and ambulance crews tried to save Carol Hunt, 61, and her daughters Hannah, 28, and Louise, 25, but they were pronounced dead at the scene.

+The women were the wife and two daughters of BBC radio’s sports commentator John Hunt.
+He is the main racing commentator for BBC 5 Live, the corporation’s news and sports radio channel.
+His voice is known to millions through his coverage of the world famous Grand National and The Derby.

 Clifford, 26, was taken away on a stretcher from Lavender Hill Cemetery with undisclosed injuries.
 Police said no shots had been fired.